djfun/ehb2/README.md

 # EHB Website Server

 This is the source code for the application page for the European Harmony Brigade (EHB).
-It was developed by Alexander Koller for EHB 2015 and 2016, and rewritten from scratch after EHB 2016.
+It was developed by Alexander Koller for EHB 2015 and 2016, and rewritten from scratch in Python for EHB 2017.
 It provides the following functionality for the EHB registration process:

 * Participants can submit an application, and later book extras, and pay for both via Paypal.
 * Organizers can display and edit the applications.